The Holistic Treatment Of Depression

 Often as the lead up to the first time you become depressed, significant stressors are involved.
 These can trigger a complex web of interactions that results in depression in the brain.
 In recurrent or chronic depression, meaning depression that stays for years or that comes back after a period of recovery, your brain is more vulnerable to these stressor triggers, due to a brain-driven process called kindling.

 Kindling in Chronic Depression

 Kindling involves central nervous system dysfunction and decreased neuroplasticity (the ability of the brain to build new cells and adapt).
 That is why novel medicines like medical cannabis as well as ketamine therapy, both now available in the UK, which work on neuroplasticity networks can be more effective than traditional drugs and make a huge difference in the ability of the brain to recover.

 With chronic or recurrent depression and the kindling effect, your brain also develops more sleep dysfunction patterns, such as decreased slow wave sleep and this can further contribute to brain dysregulation.

 This is another symptom that can be addressed with a holistic integrative approach to restore healthier sleep to improve mood, which may include things like biofeedback, mindbody approaches and medical cannabis to aid sleep.

 The Resilience Medicine Toolkit for Depression

 It can be very overwhelming and confusing trying to navigate all of the pieces of a holistic treatment plan on your own.
-Having expert guidance helps remove this confusion and overwhelm and makes sure you are on the best treatment path.
+Having expert guidance and a system to measure your progress helps remove this overwhelm and makes sure you are on the best treatment path.